klaytn/klaytn-service-sdk/packages/bridges-starter-kit/wormhole/README.md

 ## Quick Start
 You can run the below commands to test
 ## 1.Token Attestation
-To attest a token of one chain (source chain) to another chain (destination chain) please perform the following steps:
+To attest a token of one chain (source chain) to another chain (destination chain) for EVM compatible chains, please perform the following steps:
 1. Make sure .env is updated.
 Below table explains the environment variables required for attestation process.

 | Variable        | Description           | Example  | References |